theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/integrate_sap_data_into_a_Snowflake_data_warehouse.md

 Once the data is extracted from SAP, it can be directly stored in one of currently 20+ supported target environments.
 It’s a direct pass-through of the data from SAP into the target.
 In the process, SAP data types are mapped to the data types of the target environment. <br>
-Xtract Universal can write SAP data directly into a database, cloud storage or data warehouse.
+{{ productName }} can write SAP data directly into a database, cloud storage or data warehouse.
-In this case, the customer wants to write the data from Xtract Universal to Azure blob storage first and then to Snowflake DB.
+In this case, the customer wants to write the data from {{ productName }} to Azure blob storage first and then to Snowflake DB.
 With this approach an additional staging datalake can be maintained in Azure.
-The DDLs to create the proper tables in Snowflake can be auto-generated in Xtract Universal.
+The DDLs to create the proper tables in Snowflake can be auto-generated in {{ productName }}.
 An initial, full data load from the Blob container can be done in Snowflake with the COPY command.
 Subsequent, incremental data loads can be done with a MERGE statement.